 Title I is a federal program that was established to narrow the gap in academic achievement between low-income students and their peers by providing supplemental funding to school districts.
-Title I is included as part of the larger No Child Left Behind Act of 2001.
+Title I is included as part of the larger Every Student Succeeds Act.
 The Talladega County School district uses Title I funding for a variety of purposes at 14 of the district's schools.
 Teachers providing supplemental instruction are employed for each of the district's Title I schools.
 Supplemental instructional materials and educational technology are purchased as well.
 In the coming months, changes will be implemented as the Every Student Succeeds Act (ESSA) is instituted across the nation.

 Fourteen schools in the district receive Title I assistance.
 These schools are classified as school-wide schools.
 In a school-wide school, all students enrolled at the school may receive benefits from Title I services.
 The Talladega County School district maintains a Title I Plan for the district.

 As a requirement for receiving Title I funds, each school must develop a Continuous Improvement Plan.
 This is a detailed plan of how the faculty, administration, parents and students will utilize the Title I funds to improve the academic achievement of the school.
 The plan is based upon a comprehensive needs assessment at each school.
 This allows the school's Continuous Improvement Team to address the most critical needs at the school.
 The local school budget for Title I funds is developed by the team at the school to meet accountability standards and improve student achievement.
 This is known as school-wide authority.
 The CIP for each school can be found at the school or at the Talladega County Schools' central office.
+Parents are encouraged to participate in planning for the development of both the district and local school Title I plans.
 For additional information about the Title I program at your child's school, you may contact the principal.

 More information on Parent's Right to Know can be found here.

-If you have questions or would like additional information regarding the Title I programs in Talladega County Schools, you may email Dr. Brooke Morgan (email@example.com) for more information.
+If you have questions or would like additional information regarding the Title I programs in Talladega County Schools, you may email Stephan Frank (firstname.lastname@example.org) for more information.

 Title II contains funding for teacher and principal training and recruitment efforts at the state and local level, as well as teacher training at institutions of higher education.
 Title II monies are designed to rectify the problems of large numbers of students being taught by teachers with inadequate content knowledge and preparation in the subjects they are teaching.